fabric8io/fabric8/quickstarts/jms/README.md

 * how to connect to the local ActiveMQ broker
 * how to define a Camel route using the Blueprint XML syntax
 * how to build and deploy an OSGi bundle in JBoss Fuse
-* how to use the CBR enterprise integration pattern
+* how to use the Content Based Router (CBR) enterprise integration pattern

 For more information see: